 Our project takes place in Masvingo district one of the seven districts in Masvingo province in south-eastern Zimbabwe.
 While Masvingo province has a population of 1.485 million as of the 2012 census, ranking fifth out of Zimbabwe's ten provinces, Masvingo district carries the bigger portion (299,101) of this population, and this probably because of its status as the provincial capital and city.
 Masvingo district is further sub-divided into seven administrative districts (sub districts), & bellow these lie 30 wards – the lowest of policy making units.

-Our project will intentionally operate at the two lowest levels of policy – sub districts and wards, because this is where access to government services remains a challenge to devolve, let alone our ambition of bringing services closer to the most marginalized and alienated people. e will work with youth representatives/leaders from the 30 wards due to their power to mobilize locally, and tag these together with the policy leadership at the subdistrict level who have a say/real power over local policy.
+Our project will intentionally operate at the two lowest levels of policy – sub districts and wards, because this is where access to government services remains a challenge to devolve, let alone our ambition of bringing services closer to the most marginalized and alienated people.
+We will work with youth representatives/leaders from the 30 wards due to their power to mobilize locally, and tag these together with the policy leadership at the subdistrict level who have a say/real power over local policy.
 Doing this will also be familiarizing and naturalizing this interplay towards empowering young people and creating stages for advocacy, as well as getting the duty bearers to work first-hand with local challenges – here SRHR & HIV and Aids services as their own.
 Moreover, we will facilitate these to connect connections and actions with other CSOs, SRHR service providers, schools etc. for further grounding.

 SGBV, SRHR, HIV and AIDS Context for Masvingo Province